deveshanim3/quizProject/README.md

 # quizProject
-i will be uploading some quiz project i made myself , in this some questions will come and we have to choose the options and in last we will get score ie how much you scored , updated added reset button, improved ui next update may have timer,more questions and some more features
+-> I will be uploading some quiz project i made myself(with some help) , in this quiz->some questions will come and we have to choose the options and in last we will get score that is, how     much you scored.
+-> Updated added reset button, improved ui.
+-> Next update may have timer,more questions and some more features. >_<